red1ithink/EnergySpectrum/README.md

 # EnergySpectrum

-EnergySpectrum is a Python-based project designed to analyze, visualize, and interpret energy spectrum data.
+EnergySpectrum of turbulence Analysis

 ## Features

 - **Data Analysis:**
-  Import and process energy spectrum data using robust Python libraries.
+  Import and process energy spectrum data using Python libraries.

 - **Change Point Detection:**
   Utilize advanced algorithms (such as the PELT algorithm with a custom cost function) to segment the spectrum into distinct scaling regions.